 A comprehensive network of marked footpaths exists in Setesdal mountains.
 On both sides of the valley, you can hike in a wonderful mountain landscape, for several days or as a one-day trip.
 Information on hiking in the area can be obtained at the local hiking association DNT Sør and at the tourist offices in the Setesdal Valley.

-Several towns with white painted, wooden houses are dotted along the coastline.
+Several towns with white painted, wooden houses are dotted along the coastline of Southern Norway.
 In close proximity to all of them you will find marked hiking trails that the locals use frequently.
 The islands scattered along the coast have good hiking potential, and you may combine hiking with beach life, boat trips, kayaking and fishing.

 In the mountains the season last from June/July to September/October.
 Along the coast you can hike from March/April to November, depending on how long the winters are.